 At T.E.
-Spall & Son, we have been providing the Scranton and Wilkes-Barre, PA areas with oil furnace replacement, installation, and repair services for almost 30 years years.
+Spall & Son, we have been providing the Scranton and Wilkes-Barre, PA areas with oil furnace replacement, installation, and repair services for almost 38 years.
 Since 1985, we have performed thousands of HVAC repairs in homes throughout northeastern Pennsylvania.
 Give us a call today to find out why Scranton area families have trusted T.E.
-Spall & Son for their HVAC repair needs for nearly three decades!
+Spall & Son for their HVAC repair needs for nearly four decades!

 Need more convincing?
 Visit our awards page to see our national recognition!

 Forced air oil furnaces burn oil stored in a holding container as a fuel source to produce heat that is blown into your home with a fan.
 The oil in the holding container is fed into a combustion chamber where the fuel is then atomized and ignited with high-voltage electrodes.
 Once ignited, the exhaust goes to the exhaust chamber where it is moved into the home with a forced air fan.

 What Are the Advantages of an Oil Furnace?

 There are several advantages to installing an oil furnace to heat your home.
 Oil furnaces are known for their longevity, efficiency, safety, and cost.
 Together, these advantages make oil furnaces an excellent choice for heating your home.

 Oil Furnace Lifespan

 Oil furnaces have a long lifespan and generally need little maintenance other than routine changing of the filter.
 Oil furnaces typically come with a 10-year warranty, but this should not be taken as an indication that the unit will last only 10 years.
 It is not uncommon for an oil furnace system to last for 15 to 20 years or more with proper care and routine maintenance.